-A Shops & Utilities in Glasgow
+A Tourist Attractions in Glasgow

-Glasgow\'s version of the Paris flea market, a rich tapestry of Glasgow life which rose from the poverty of the slums which once surrounded it.
+Glasgow's version of the Paris flea market, a rich tapestry of Glasgow life which rose from the poverty of the slums which once surrounded it.
 The fakir might be long gone, but The Barras market is still as vibrant and varied as its colourful history.

 T 0141 552 4601 Visit website